David-Gwo/semester_project_rpg/README.md

 This repository is set-up for processing of Inertial datasets with ground truth pose estimates, with the objective of training deep models for Inertial Odometry using eager tensorflow with the keras backend.
 The code is set up to run with tensorflow (tf) 2.0.0a and python >= 3.5 (see [setup script](./setup.py)).

-The pipeline followed by this repo is mainly optimized for CPU training (as the Inertial Odometry problem deals with low-dimensional data and models can be trained within minutes or a few hours), but it can be run on GPU architectures as well.
-In summary, this repository:
+The pipeline followed by this repo is mainly thought for CPU training, but it can be run on GPU architectures as well, as far as tensorflow-gpu 2.0a is used.
+Additionally, this repository:
 1. Uses the simplified callback to Tensorboard to log and debug the training processwith tf 2.0 and the keras backend
 2. Builds a basic file structure that follows some basic good practices
 3. Ensures the process of model saving, stopping and resuming training using the keras checkpoint callback
-4. Enables easy processing of inertial datasets for supervised training, provided they have some format of ground truth data
+4. Enables easy processing of inertial datasets for supervised training with ground truth data.

 We have used this repository to work with the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) and [BlackBird](https://github.com/mit-fast/Blackbird-Dataset) datasets, but other similar ones can be easily added.
+Also, it includes the [rpg_vi_simulation](./catkin_ws/src/rpg_vi_simulation) ROS package for generating synthetic IMU data from ground truth position and attitude measurements.
+For more information about the latter, please refer to [its GitHub repo](https://github.com/tmguillem/rpg_vi_simulation)

 ## Table of Contents